isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 By 1909, five public leprosy sanatoriums had been established on the mainland.
 Okinawa Prefecture, the poorest prefecture in Japan at the time, had more than three times as many leprosy patients as any other prefecture on the mainland.
 Nevertheless, the establishment of sanatoriums was not realized because since 1910, the authorities of Okinawa Prefecture had repeatedly promoted plans to establish sanatoriums, but whenever the proposed site came to light, local residents fiercely opposed to the plan, despite the exercise of strong public authority.

-Evangelist Aoki saw the unfortunate situation of these friends in Okinawa, worked hard to get the land for them, thinking that even a piece of land would be enough if they could treat their disease without the pressure ofothers.
+Evangelist Aoki saw the unfortunate situation of these friends in Okinawa, worked hard to get the land for them, thinking that even a piece of land would be enough if they could treat their disease without the pressure of　others.
 Finally, he was able to buy 9,900 square meters of wasteland in Ufudoubaru, Yagaji Island, in the name of another person.
 On December 28, 1935, he forced the patients who had been wandering in vain to go to the land in Ufudoubaru, Yagaji Island, in the shadow of the night.

 But the place where the patients had finally arrived was not for a peaceful life.
 They were repeatedly attacked by the locals, and their tents were constantly torn down.
 If that’s so…they decided to build a cabin.
 They thought that building their own hut on their own land would be protected by the police, unlike the temporary tent, but it was a futile effort in the face of the angry locals.
 Even the huts were thrown into the sea.
 Evangelist Aoki, the leader, even had his life threatened.